 And finally, what kind of outboard gear are you stocked up on?

 A popular Swedish TV show is coming through here with some of their singers in a few weeks, and we have a Japanese writing camp coming in late October.
 We have a masterclass with Metallica producer Fleming Rasmussen in early November.
-He'll be teaching people over a 3 day period how to make music.
-Also, a lot of producers and songwriters will be coming through this year to see the place, which we're happy about.
-So we're quite happy with how things are going right now, and we hope to continues like that.
+He’ll be teaching people over a three-day period how to make music.
+Also, a lot of producers and songwriters will be coming through this year to see the place, which we’re happy about.
+So we’re quite happy with how things are going right now, and we hope it continues like that.